Vincamine/PipelineRunner/dev-docs/dev-logs/Phase-1-Journal.md

 * **Key Validation Step:** (End to End integration is not completed, other completed)
       - Ensure a **basic CI/CD pipeline runs successfully** end-to-end using **CLI + Backend + Worker.**
       - Use unit and integration tests to validate.

+## Feb 28, 2025
+1. completed 1-4 with unit testing, validated integration for: backend-cli, backend-worker
+2. TODO: integration test for end to end.